tangowhisky37/PracticalPerformanceAnalyst/spe_bok.md

 ### Who Can Contribute

 Our aim is to open up the PE BoK to a larger group of individuals, professionals, academics, researchers and organizations.
 This will happen once we’ve have laid the foundation and have the basic building blocks in place.
-For further information reach out to the individuals below.
+For further information drop me a note at trevor at practical performance analyst dot com.

+### What Initiatives Will The SPE BoK Focus On

-What initiatives will the PE BoK group focus on –  The initiatives the Performance Engineering Body Of Knowledge will focus on includes:
+The initiatives the Performance Engineering Body Of Knowledge will focus on includes:

 * Career Development Framework – Framework recommending career roadmap options for professionals with interests in Performance Engineering
 * Process Definition Framework – Framework recommending Activities, Processes, Roles, Responsibilities & Deliverables across the SDLC with a focus on Performance